SUPINFO-LWP/symfony2-slides/03_templating_with_twig/04_syntax.md

 *   if not, and if foo is an object, check that isBar is a valid method;
 *   if not, return a null value.

 foo['bar'] on the other hand only works with PHP arrays:
 *   check if foo is an array and bar a valid element;
 *   if not, return a null value.

 ## Set

-*You can assign values to variables inside code blocks.
-Assignments use the set tag:*
+*You can assign values to variables inside code blocks with the `set` tag*
 `{% set foo = 'foo' %}`
 `{% set foo = [1, 2] %}`
 `{% set foo = {'foo': 'bar'} %}`